MafaldaBarros/Pluto-SDR-802.11a-receiver-/WIKI.md

 Why is there a delayed input?
 Could you change that value and what would the impact be of doing that?

 Why the delayed input exists?
-The frequency offset estimator requires multiplying a sample with another sample 16 positions later:
+The frequency offset estimator requires multiplying a sample with another sample **16 positions later**:

 $$df = \frac{1}{16} \, \arg \left( \sum_{n=0}^{N_{\text{short}}-1-16} s[n] \, \overline{s[n+16]} \right)$$